-You can explore plenty of Slovenia's caves on foot, but Križna (Cross) Cave is one of the few caves where you can take a subterranean boat ride.
-This is also the country's only tourist cave without electric lighting – visitors are given lamps (and boots) for their visit, which lasts one to 1½ hours and tours the dry part of the cave, including a short boat ride at the first lake.
-No prebooking is required for this tour.
+You can explore most Slovenian caves on foot, but Križna (Cross) Cave, one of the most magnificent water caves in the world, is one of few where you can take a subterranean boat ride.
+This is also Slovenia's only tourist cave without electric lighting – visitors are given lamps (and boots) for their visit, which lasts one to 1½ hours and tours the dry part of the cave, including a short boat ride at the first lake.
+Book ahead.

 The cave is signposted off the main road about halfway between Cerknica (11km northwest) and Snežnik Castle (10km south).